 WORK DURING THE TIME OF COVID 2020

 When I knew that my exhibition at Farleys Gallery was going to be postponed, and that a pandemic was about to change our lives, I thought I'd make a 3D anti-Covid fetish piece based on the magnificent mummified Nile crocodile at the British Museum.
 As Museums were closed I had to rely on the internet for any research.
 At 12 feet it's the BM's largest mummy.
 A fabulous beast, it's covered in wax and resin that over time has turned black.
 And most extraordinary, it has 30 mummified hatchlings on it's back.

 My croc was planned as something dark in colour, magical, mysterious and mythological.
 What emerged as the strange COVID times permeated every social aspect of our lives, was a crazy carnival creature that could be worn in a very active social celebratory dance or procession.

 Medium: fluid acrylics on canvas.

-In Portal II & III, it lead to images of a cave-like space with undecipherable signs and symbols on the walls.
+In Portal II & III, this lead to images of a cave-like space with undecipherable signs and symbols on the walls.

 In the series Archeology of the Unconscious it led to a surface structure reminiscent of fossils or the bones of mythological beasts embedded in the land.
 A reflection of the inner cartography of a longed for land mass in a state of ancient innocence.